Maciej Janowski

 Maciej Janowski (born 6 August 1991 in Wrocław, Poland) is a Polish speedway rider who is a member of Poland national speedway team.

 Career

-Janowski passed speedway licence test (Licencja "Ż") on 7 August 2007 at 16 years old; 5 days later he rode in his first meeting in Polish Ekstraliga (Wrocław vs Rzeszów 48:42).
+Janowski passed speedway licence test (Licencja "Ż") on 7 August 2007 at 16 years old; five days later he rode in his first meeting in Polish Ekstraliga (Wrocław vs Rzeszów 48:42).
 In his first heat, he beat Rzeszów' rider Andreas Messing from Sweden.
 His fourth meeting was Tournament of Junior National Team Reservs (Turniej zaplecza kadry juniorów).
-In this meeting he was 4th.
-He has won qualification to U-19 Bronze Helmet Final; Janowski was 13th (he was only 16 years old).
-With Atlas Wrocław he started in European Club Champions' Cup Final - Janowski scored 5 points, but Atlas was last.
+In this meeting, he was fourth.
+He won qualification to U-19 Bronze Helmet Final; Janowski was 13th (he was only 16 years old).
+With Atlas Wrocław he started in European Club Champions' Cup Final - Janowski scored five points, but Atlas was last.